ninahonyango/Packet-Capture-Analysis/README.md

 - ICMP Echo Reply - from Metasploitable2 back to Kali.

-2. These ICMP packets related to the ping request `ping 192.168.56.102` which verified proper network adapter configuration, network connectivity between Kali Linux and Metasploitable2 VMs, and that Wireshark was correctly capturing the traffic at the network interface level.
+2. These ICMP packets related to the ping request `ping 192.168.56.102` which verified proper network adapter configuration, network connectivity between Kali Linux and Metasploitable2 VMs, and that Wireshark was correctly and actively capturing the traffic at the network interface level.

-This confirms that the interface is actively capturing traffic to/from the target.

 📌 Note: